 Despite the fact that both line-ups were released within a year of each other, the V Series is actually the newer one.
 While they have more in common than not in common, there are a few key differences that must be noted.

-For one thing, the V Series is available in several different sizes.
-The D Series is only available in three: 50 inches, 55 inches and 65 inches.
+The D Series is available from 24 inches.
 The Vizio V Series is available in seven different sizes, from 40 inches all the way up to 70 inches.

 Because it’s a newer model with a few little upgrades, the Vizio V Series is more expensive, but surprisingly, the price is difference is actually quite small.
 Both series are actually in the same price range when comparing similar or equal size screens.

 Here’s what was added to the Vizio V Series.
 For one thing, it has slightly better input lag.
 The D Series had very little of it in its own right but it does feel slightly smoother on the V models.
 The V series also has slightly better viewing angles, color accuracy and reflections.

 Things that Vizio added to the V series include a higher refresh rate.
 The D Series only has 60hz but the V Series has 120hz, which makes it a better choice for handling the flickering of fast motion, particularly in video games.

 The V Series also added Dolby Vision, although admittedly this particular iteration of it didn’t really feel like it added much to me.